 THE ONE WHERE WE FIX HOUSEHOLD DEBT

-We will introduce legislation that will inform you anytime your loan changes hands, exactly HOW MUCH it changed hands for, and give you 90 days to match the offer.
-Imagine if you could pay a third of your outstanding balance without hurting your credit report.
+We will introduce legislation that will inform you anytime your debt/loan changes hands, exactly HOW MUCH it's changing hands for, and give you 90 days to match the offer.
+Imagine if you could buy your own debt for a third of your outstanding balance without hurting your credit report.
 We can.